 As we end this 1st episode, let me give a quick review on HOW I’ll be presenting this History of Christianity & the Church.

 There are many ways to study history and many theories for interpreting the past.

 One way to recount History is to divide it into Pre-Modern, Modern & Post-Modern.

 In the Modern telling of history, a more scientific approach is applied to recording and interpreting events.
-The winners still dominate the main story, but the voices of the defeated and despised are also considered.
+The winners still dominate the main tale, but the voices of the defeated and despised are also considered.
 While the Modern scientific approach to history is more accurate than the pre-modern version, it’s not entirely free from bias in that the Modern Historian still has to speak of events from his or her cultural perspective.
 And the selection of what facts to report or neglect is a form of editorial bias.

 The Post-modern approach to history is a largely cynical method based on the idea that truth, like beauty, is in the eye of the beholder, or in this case, the mouth of the teller & pen of the writer.
-The problem in describing Post-modernism is that it’s a philosophy still under construction and defies defining.
+The problem in describing Post-modernism is that it’s a philosophy still under construction and resists definition.
 Some Post-modernists would say Post-modernism is an amorphous paradigm.
 The moment you define it, you’ve said more what it’s not than what it is.
 The Post-modern view of history is that nearly all accepted history from both the pre-Modern and Modern eras is suspect precisely because it’s accepted.
-There’s an almost visceral and knee-jerk rejection of authority in Post-modernism and nothing is deemed as so authoritarian as tradition.
+There’s a visceral and knee-jerk rejection of authority in Post-modernism and nothing is deemed so authoritarian as tradition.
 As a consequence, post-modern views of history tend to be avant-garde and fringe theories one reads alongside a more traditional view.

 Our approach here will be from a Modern perspective.
 And while it’s impossible to be entirely free of bias, I will try to provide an unfiltered review of the history of Christianity & the Church.